Womad (website)

-WOMAD (워마드) is a radical feminist online community based in South Korea.
-It has been criticized for anti-male sentiment.
-It split from Megalia, another feminist online community based in South Korea.
+WOMAD (워마드) is an online community of women based in South Korea.
+It was founded in 2016, after it split from Megalia, another radical feminist online community, after Megalia began restricting the use of homophobic and transphobic slurs.

+It is widely classified as misandrist, homophobic, and transphobic.
+A number of its members admitted to being involved in crimes, including the drugging and sexual assault of a male Australian child.

 Overview

 WOMAD split from Megalia on January 22, 2016.
 "WOMAD" is a combination of the words "woman" and "nomad".
 It formed due to Megalia issuing a ban on the use of certain explicit slurs against gay men and transgender people.
 This change in policy led to the migration of anti-LGBT members.
 WOMAD users respond to discrimination against women in South Korea by "mirroring" it against men.
 According to experts, this is a reaction to Ilbe Storage, a right-wing website that is also based in South Korea.
 The website has contributed to an anti-feminist backlash in South Korea.
 However, according to WOMAD itself, its users are not a feminist group.

 WOMAD has caused controversy due to extreme online trolling, such as postings that boast animal abuse.
 Others show extreme hatred towards gay and transgender people; for this reason, WOMAD has been called "Korean-style TERFs".
 They have also been described as "neoliberal".
 Users of the site remained supportive of the former President of South Korea, Park Geun-hye, after she was imprisoned following the 2016 South Korean political scandal.
 It was embroiled in a number of accusations for mocking Korean War veterans, the Catholic Church, and labor rights activists.
 A number of posts mocking the deceased actor Kim Joo-hyuk caused further controversy.
 Following such incidents, critics lambasted WOMAD as a "hateful website that is aggravating conflict and division of society" among South Koreans.

 The site has a voting system similar to Reddit, allowing users to upvote or downvote posts.
 It uses a swastika symbol in the 'thumbs-up' button, with '워념글 추천' written below, meaning 'suggest this as an insightful article' in Korean.
 Its favicon is a representation of a vulva, with red dot at the center of it representing both period blood and fire.